 The steps we take along the way are what modify where we are at now.
 To be effective, those steps need to be small and short in nature.
 There’s no point in rushing to a goal if we give up along the way because the steps we took were too big.

-My husband struggled with putting down his work; once the workday was over, he was thinking about it all night.
+My husband struggled with putting down his work; once the workday was over, he thought about it all night.

 He made a goal to change his relationship with work, but that goal was overwhelming.
 He didn’t know how to approach it because the goal didn’t have doable steps.
 It was a great aspiration but too general.

 I helped him break down what he was doing each day that was causing an unhealthy work relationship.
-He discovered that one of his behaviours was always to be available for work-related issues.
+As a result, he discovered that one of his behaviours was always being available for work-related issues.

 I recommended one healthy daily routine he could perform every day that practised NOT being available for work: take a daily walk outside for 10 minutes without answering the phone.